larspetrus/Roofpig/README.md

-#RoofPig
+#Roofpig

 Roofpig is an animated, programmable and interactive Rubik's Cube for the modern web.
 It uses WebGL or plain Canvas (by way of [three.js](http://threejs.org/)) and is written in CoffeeScript.
-You can see it in use on http://lar5.com/cube/, or [play around with some demos](http://jsfiddle.net/Lar5/86L4C/).
+You can see it in use on http://lar5.com/cube/, or [play with demos](http://jsfiddle.net/Lar5/86L4C/).

 It should work on most [any modern browser](http://caniuse.com/canvas).